smallelephant9516/smallelephant9516.github.io/_pages/about.md

 With that in mind, I am particularly enthusiastic about method development for high-throughput, inference-based cryo-EM structure determination rather than focusing solely on pushing structural resolution by a few more angstroms.
 Below are some research topics that align with my interests:

-1. Developing a real-time protein detection method for rapid protein structure identification.
+1. Developing a real-time protein detection method for rapid protein structure identification on cryoEM images.
 2. Advancing in situ structuromics using cryo-ET.
-3. Creating foundational models that can support multiple tasks, such as classification, object detection, and particle picking.
+3. Creating foundation model that can support multiple tasks, such as classification, object detection, and particle picking.